JonRahman/JR-Bootstrap-Portfolio/README.md

 to do
-make all images go to a webpage
+-make all images go to a webpage
+-complete readme